The Greek word behind the English term “lascivious” is

 It occurs nine times in the New Testament.
-Twice it is rendered as “wantonness” (Romans 13:13; 2 Peter 2:18), and once it appears as “filthy” (2 Peter 2:7).
-The other six times it is translated as “lascivious” (cf. Mark 7:22; 2 Corinthians 12:21; Galatians 5:19; Ephesians 4:19; 1 Peter 4:3; Jude 4).
+Twice it is rendered as “wantonness” (Rom.
+13:13; 2 Pet.
+2:18), and once it appears as “filthy” (2 Pet.
+2:7).
+The other six times it is translated as “lascivious” (cf. Mk.
+7:22; 2 Cor.
+12:21; Gal.
+5:19; Eph.
+4:19; 1 Pet.
+4:3; Jude 4).

-J. H. Thayer connected the term with such things as “wanton (acts or) manners, filthy words, indecent bodily movements,” and “unchaste handling of males and females” (pp. 79-80).
+J. H. Thayer connected the term with such things as “wanton (acts or) manners, filthy words, indecent bodily movements,” and “unchaste handling of males and females” (79-80).
 It is a comprehensive term for evil and perversion (Balz, 169).

 In this discussion, however, we will limit ourselves to some applications in issues of sexuality — which seems to be a rather pressing matter in this age of sensuality and apparent insensitivity.

-(1) The use of sexually explicit media materials is a form of lasciviousness.
+The use of sexually explicit media materials is a form of lasciviousness.
 This would include pornographic visuals, such as live productions, books or magazines, movies or videos, audio tapes, etc. This is a growing problem in American society — even among some who profess Christianity.

-Flirting, suggestive touching, language containing sexual innuendo, sex humor, provocative dress (skin tight apparel, the display of cleavage, thigh-revealing skirts, etc.) are forms of lascivious conduct that very often lead to fornication and adultery.
+Flirting, suggestive touching, sexual innuendo, and bawdy humor would fall into this category.
+Immodest provocative clothing with skin tight apparel, the display of cleavage, or thigh-revealing skirts are also forms of lascivious conduct that very often lead to fornication and adultery.

-Those who take the Scriptures seriously will personally abstain from such practices, and train their children in morally pure, respectable behavior.
+Those who take the Scriptures seriously will personally abstain from such practices and train their children in morally pure, respectable behavior.

 The lascivious person will not be able to enter the kingdom of heaven (Gal.
 5:19-21).
 To ignore the biblical warnings is the epitome of folly.